 - Researching and reviewing past incidents and how the business responded to them.

-- Brainstorm potential incidents that could occur unexpectedly at your worksite or place of business.
+- Brainstorm potential incidents and near-misses that could occur unexpectedly at your worksite or place of business.

 - Once the incident management system checklist is created, conduct a training seminar on its purpose and usage so the necessary personnel can use the checklist.

-- Share the incident management system checklist to employees and management teams.
+- Share the incident management system checklist with employees and management teams.

-When creating the checklist, it’s important to note that it’s next to impossible to create one that will cover every situation.
-This is why reviewing past incidents is vital because it can provide insight on what to look out for and what other incidents can occur in the workplace.
-There will always be unforeseen incidents and unavoidable accidents; what’s important is that the organization create an incident management system checklist that’s flexible enough to be useful in such circumstances and can easily be revised or modified to address unexpected incidents.
+Be proactive and when creating the checklist, it’s important to note that it’s next to impossible to create one that will cover every situation.
+This is why reviewing past incidents is vital because it can provide insight into what to look out for and what other incidents can occur in the workplace.
+There will always be unforeseen incidents and unavoidable accidents; what’s important is that the organization creates an incident management system checklist that’s flexible enough to be useful in such circumstances and can easily be revised or modified to address unexpected incidents.

 The creation of an effective incident management system often involves a long list of detailed steps, especially for businesses that are involved in the handling of hazardous substances.
 However, the 5 simple steps below can help any organization get started on protecting their employees from workplace incidents.